MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/setting-up-common-area-phones.md

 f1keywords: None
 ms.custom:
 - Phone System
-description: Découvrez les étapes de déploiement pour obtenir le microprogramme approprié, mettre à jour si nécessaire, attribuer des licences et configurer les paramètres pour les téléphones en zone commune. ms.openlocfilehash: b92cef4234823c53faf6193d2e9e90fe3e5b60f0 ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 04/23/2019 ms.locfileid: "32231154"
+description: Découvrez les étapes de déploiement pour obtenir le microprogramme approprié, le mettre à jour si nécessaire, affecter des licences et configurer des paramètres pour les téléphones communs. ms.openlocfilehash: 0e673bc0a236cbf12aa305c3fc658dffe039c0e3 ms.sourcegitcommit: a6d34297fd4e91e873372513b270f34e15cb8003 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 05/17/2019 ms.locfileid: "34162581"
 ---
 # <a name="set-up-common-area-phones"></a>Configuration des téléphones de zone commune
 A common area phone (CAP) is typically placed in an area like a lobby or another area that is available to a lot of people.
 For example, a reception area phone, door phone or meeting room phone, CAPs are set up as devices rather than users and automatically sign into a network.
 In the steps below, we’ll help you set up an account for Phone System with Calling Plans so you can deploy these types of phones for your organization.